Austria

 Slavic

-Slovenský jazyk Vienna 1955 State Treaty Article 7 (Rights of the Slovenian and Croatian minorities) / Staatsvertrag Artikel 7 (Rechte der slowenischen und kroatischen Minderheiten) / 10 234 (given) Colloquial language 2001 5* (Dispersed) Part II
+Slovenský jazyk Vienna 1955 State Treaty Article 7 (Rights of the Slovenian and Croatian minorities) / Staatsvertrag Artikel 7 (Rechte der slowenischen und kroatischen Minderheiten) 10 234 (given) Colloquial language 2001 5* (Dispersed) Part II

-Non-ECRML Languages
+Non-ECRML Languages (Ethnologue)

-This includes languages listed with an 'established status' in Ethnologue, the Endangered Languages Project or the UNESCO World Atlas (once it is available again).
-The data on legal recognition, national number, and endangerment level was taken over from the original source, reflecting these sources’ current state and gaps of knowledge.
+Languages listed with an 'established status' in Ethnologue.
+The data on legal recognition, national number, and endangerment level was taken from Ethnologue, reflecting its current state and gaps of knowledge.

 Language Endonym Geographic Area Source Legal Recognition Legal Document Source National Number Bases for Calculation Estimation Date Source Endangerment Level